 How to Hire Student-Workers

 If you are interested in posting your on-campus position to Handshake, please email email@example.com and we will assist you by either posting the position for you or by creating your own employer account; an employer account is needed to post, review applicants, and hire through the system.
-Access our User Guide to assist you with Navigating creating an account, posting a job, and hiring procedures.
+Access our User Guide to assist you with Navigating creating an account, posting a job, and hiring procedures, below.

 If you would like our team to post a position to Handshake on your behalf, the items in the following document are needed.
 Once completed, email to firstname.lastname@example.org for posting.